MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/infer-storage-schema-with-suggestions-plugin.md

 ---
 title:  infer_storage_schema_with_suggestions plugin
-description: Learn how to use the infer_storage_schema_with_suggestions plugin to infer the optimal schema of external data. ms.reviewer: avnera ms.topic: reference ms.date: 03/08/2023
+description: Learn how to use the infer_storage_schema_with_suggestions plugin to infer the optimal schema of external data. ms.reviewer: avnera ms.topic: reference ms.date: 07/21/2024
 ---
 # infer_storage_schema_with_suggestions plugin

-This plugin infers schema of external data and returns a json object that provides the list of columns with the naive inferred type, the type that the inference logic thinks that is the optimal type and the applicable mapping transformation.
-Use [infer_storage_schema](infer-storage-schema-plugin.md) to obtain the table schema that is optimal for [creating external tables](../management/external-tables-azurestorage-azuredatalake.md).
+This `infer_storage_schema_with_suggestions` plugin infers the schema of external data and returns a JSON object.
+For each column, the object provides inferred type, a recommended type, and the recommended mapping transformation.
+The recommended type and mapping are provided by the suggestion logic that determines the optimal type using the following logic:

+* **Identity columns**: If the inferred type for a column is `long` and the column name ends with `id`, the suggested type is `string` since it provides optimized indexing for identity columns where equality filters are common.
+* **Unix datetime columns**: If the inferred type for a column is `long` and one of the unix-time to datetime [mapping transformations](../management/mappings.md#mapping-transformations) produces a valid datetime value, the suggested type is `datetime` and the suggested `ApplicableTransformationMapping` mapping is the one that produced a valid datetime value.

 The plugin is invoked with the [`evaluate`](evaluate-operator.md) operator.

-There are two types of suggestions:
-* Identity columns: If the inferred type for a column that its name ends with `id` is `long` the suggested type would be `string` since it provides much better indexing for identity columns where equality filters are common.
-* Unix datetime columns: If the inferred type for a column is `long` type and one of the unix to datetime [mapping transformations](../management/mappings.md#mapping-transformations) produces a valid datetime value, the suggested type will be `datetime` with the applicable mapping transformation.
+To obtain the table schema that uses the inferred schema for [creating external tables](../management/external-tables-azurestorage-azuredatalake.md) without suggestions, use the [infer_storage_schema](infer-storage-schema-plugin.md) plugin.

 ## Authentication and authorization